JustDoBetter/hello/README.md

 # hello
-just try to do better
+just try to do bettet

+this file is  to introduce  the project and  i want to have some changes because the code's problem;